Harika-SVL/Docker/notes.md

     [ Refer Here : https://github.com/asquarezone/DockerZone/commit/07243fd3a974b947c407f12570a9979cbc592025 ]

-* docker container exec will allow us to execute commands in the container
+* Docker container exec will allow us to execute commands in the container